KIOA: Air-staff changes

 On July 31, 2007, Saga Communications announced that it would not be renewing the contract of longtime KIOA morning program co-host Polly Carver-Kimm.
 Carver-Kimm had been part of "Maxwell and Polly in the Morning," and had also been news director for Saga's other five Des Moines radio stations.
 Also in July 2007, Dic Youngs, also known as "Youngsy," announced that he would be retiring from KIOA.
 He told a local newspaper that it was not his choice to retire.
 Youngs had been with KIOA, both AM and FM, for over 40 years, often talking about old-times and playing 45 RPM records on air.
 Youngs retired from KIOA on his 66th birthday on September 30, 2007.
 He would move to sister station KRNT on a part-time basis.
 Youngs remained at KRNT until his death on October 1, 2009, at age 68.

 On July 23, 2008, KIOA announced the addition of former Des Moines morning personality Pam Dixon to the KIOA morning show, joining longtime morning host Maxwell Schaeffer.
 Dixon said, "I feel like the stars have aligned and it was the right time for me to return to broadcasting.
 I've been a fan of KIOA my whole life and it's MY music."
 A Des Moines native and Hoover High graduate, Dixon attended the University of Iowa.
 She was first heard on KRNT and Q-102 before beginning a 10-year run on KLYF which ended in 1996.
 Dixon would retire in April 2017.
 Amy Sweet, who had been heard on sister station KAZR, would join the morning show in 2014.
 In May 2018, Schaeffer left the station after 23 years; he was replaced in July by Luke Matthews.
 Sweet was let go in January 2020 due to corporate layoffs, and would be succeeded by Heather McGregor.
 Jeriney, formerly of KRBZ Kansas City, replaced McGregor as Matthews' co-host in January 2022.

-Program Director Leigh McNabb joined the station in fall of 2019.
-She did middays on KIOA until February 2025, when she moved to afternoons.
+Leigh McNabb joined the station as Program Director in fall of 2019.
+She helmed the station until November 2025 when she moved to program sister station KSTZ.
+Jimmy Wright, who had been on KSTZ for 35 years, moved to KIOA to assume the duties of Program Director (now referred in Saga as Director of Content).
+Wright hosts the afternoon shift.

+K260AM

+K260AM ("Hits 99.9") is a contemporary hit radio station serving the Des Moines, Iowa, area of the United States.
+It broadcasts at 99.9 on the FM dial and on HD Radio subchannel KIOA 93.3-HD2.
+The station is owned by Saga Communications as part of its Des Moines Radio Group; its studios are located in Des Moines along with Saga's other Des Moines stations (KSTZ, KIOA, KAZR, KOEZ, KRNT and KPSZ).
+The station is also a reporter in Nielsen Broadcast Data Systems' overall Top 40 panel due to being a contributor on the BDS Rhythmic Top 40 panel.